The Adventurers (1951 film)

 The Adventurers is a 1951 British adventure film directed by David MacDonald and starring Dennis Price, Jack Hawkins, Peter Hammond.
 In the wake of the Boer War several men journey into the South African veldt in search of diamonds.

 It was also known as Fortune in Diamonds, The Great Adventure and The South African Story.
 It was one of a series of movies made by the British film industry after World War Two which were set (and filmed) in the dominions.

 Plot

-In 1902, as the Boer War finalises a South African soldier, Pieter Brandt, hides a cache of diamonds he finds on a body.
+In 1902, at the end of the Boer War, a South African soldier, Pieter Brandt, hides a cache of diamonds he finds on a body.
 He returns to the town he left three years earlier where his girl, Anne, has married a disgraced English officer, Clive Hunter.

-Needing funds to get back to pick up the diamonds the Boer enlists the help of his former comrade, Hendrik Von Thaal, as well as Hunter and a bar owner called Dominic.
+Needing funds to get back to pick up the diamonds. the Boer enlists the help of his former comrade, Hendrik Von Thaal, as well as Hunter and a bar owner called Dominic.
 The four men set off to find the diamonds but they end up betraying each other.